MrLixm/katananodling/doc/INDEX.md

 to disable the upgrading process when BaseCustomNode nodes are loaded from previous version.

-This can be useful when opening archived project or sending scene to the farm.
+This can be useful when opening archived project or sending scene to a render farm.

 ## `KATANA_NODLING_NODE_PARAM_DEBUG`: